Models¶

 Restrictions with primary keys¶

-within the model in a different attribute, it will raise an ImproperlyConfigured
+primary_key within the model in a different attribute, it will raise an ImproperlyConfigured.

 Primary keys must be always declared inside an ID attribute.